txappleseed/txappleseedmap/README.md

 ```$ collectFromFile -f 2012 -l 2015```

+### Output Format

-If you use the `--json-folders` flag, you'll get nested directories labeled by year, demographic, and punishment, with JSON files each containing the data corresponding to one possible user query.
-The current version of the map is set up to use data exported using the `--json-folders` flag.
+The three options to output the processed data are `--json-folders`, `--csv`, and `--json`.
+The current version of the map is set up to use data exported using the `--json-folders` option.
+That option is also the default, so if you don't include any of these three flags, you get the `--json-folders` format, which includes nested directories labeled by year, demographic, and punishment.
+Each JSON file contains the data corresponding to one possible user query.

 ```$ collectFromFile --json-folders```